DataBiosphere/wdl-conformance-tests/README.md

                         Select the WDL versions you wish to test against.
   --tags TAGS, -t TAGS  Select the tags to run specific tests --numbers NUMBERS, -n NUMBERS
                         Select the WDL test numbers you wish to run.
+Can be a comma separated list or hyphen separated inclusive ranges.
+Ex: -n=1-4,6,8-10
   --runner RUNNER, -r RUNNER
                         Select the WDL runner to use.
   --threads THREADS     Number of tests to run in parallel.
 The maximum should be the number of CPU cores (not threads due to wall clock timing).